Minecraft-Pathfinding/minecraft-pathfinding/docs/AdvancedUsage.md

 **Important!** Adding an optimizer paired with a provider that has *no* executor does *not* break the code.
 Functionally, nothing will change.

 The provider list when calculating a path is *not* linked to the provider list that has optimizers.
 This means that if you add an optimizer to a provider that has no executor, the optimizer will not be used.

+If you also provide a third argument to `setOptimizer`, that executor will only be used when the move was actually optimized.
+Unoptimized moves still use the normal executor map.

 This allows providers to be removed from the calculation step without needing to remove the optimizer as well.

 ```ts